beatrizsaldana/diseaseBurden_shared/README.md

 #### Ontology Curation
 An ontology was created by classifying the traits/diseases in the HGMD into hierarchical categories, by hand.
 No script, sorry.

+#### Ontology VCF subsets
+##### Script Used
+- vcfSubset_snpFreq_perIndividual.pl
+###### Description
+This script makes subsets of the VCF with diseases that are only present in the 'Disease' category of the Disease Ontology.
+This is helpful for faster frequency calculations or if we need to re-do the analysis.

 #### Ontology Frequency Calculation
 ##### Script Used
 - ontology_snpFreq.pl